CanopusFalling/CanopusFalling.github.io/_posts/2021-04-08-software-engineering-and-sinatra.md

 #### Proper Git Practice is Important

 When we began I let the project run wild in terms of git figuring that teaching people in the project to use proper merge requests and alike would be far more effort than it was worth.
 I did not account for how long people like to go between commits, several times people would push 3-4 commits from the course of several days at the end and then have hell to deal with in terms of merge conflicts.
 This became such a hellish nightmare and I was fixing the project more than I was actually working on it.
 Do the proper workflows in all cases or you will get burnt by merge conflicts and failing tests.

+### Conclusion

+Good project all round, getting experience with using git and Gitlab in a medium-sized team project was a first, I just wish I'd been able to make the product a little better in the end.